In our recent survey of interior design bloggers, 100% of part-time bloggers said they want to grow their blog to become full-time bloggers.

 Pricing can be a difficult decision, but you can play around with it to find the right price, a great place to start would be working on the projections that you want or need to make from blogging.

 For example, if you want to make £50,000 a year (about £4,200/month before tax) through your membership site, this could be:

 - 400 people paying £11.50/month

 Maintain a membership site is a lot of work, and it does require a high level of effort to set up in the first place – however it is probably one of the most lucrative opportunities for bloggers to make a full time income (and then some).

 2. Become an Affiliate

-A popular choice by bloggers in consumer niches (fashion, homeware, beauty, etc) is to utilising affiliate partnerships to make money by referring sales to companies.
+A popular choice by bloggers in consumer niches (fashion, homeware, beauty, etc) is to utilizing affiliate partnerships to make money by referring sales to companies.

 Most large brands have an affiliate program (pssst.
 You can check out Amara’s over here) – and usually they will go through an affiliate network such as Linkshare or AWIN.

 Once you’re signed up you can easily add links to your blog to these brands and then any sales you refer you will earn a commission (usually around 5-7%).